Your First Analysis

 1 Overview

-This tutorial walks you through a complete analysis workflow, from importing raw genomic data through quality control, statistical analysis, and result visualization.
+This tutorial walks you through a complete analysis workflow: from importing raw genomic data through quality control, statistical decomposition, and result visualization.
 Unlike previous tutorials that focused on individual operations, here you’ll see how everything fits together into a reproducible analysis pipeline.

 Think of this as your template for real analyses.
-The specific dataset (simulated genomic SNPs) is less important than understanding the workflow structure: import → quality control → prepare data → analyze → validate → export.
-This pattern applies whether you’re analyzing genomics, climate data, or financial time series.
+The specific dataset (simulated genomic SNPs) is less important than understanding the workflow structure: import → quality control → prepare data → analyse → validate → export.
+This pattern applies whether you’re analysing genomics, climate data, or financial time series.

 1.1 What You’ll Learn